Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ![image](https://github.com/user-attachments/assets/1d3ea98d-cddc-49c5-88e6-debe501d1439)

+Challenges come from the items with CoV > 1.2.
+Coefficient of variation greater than 1 indicates unstable demand that needs more attention.

 ## Recommendations
-**For marketing department:**
+**For marketing department**
 - We should invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue (25%).

-**For supply chain department:**
+### For supply chain department
+**High priority:**
--  We should always have items from class A in stock, as this class comprises as little as 10% of SKUs, while bringing most of revenue.
+- Pay close attention to the 297 references from class A. We should always have these items in stock, as they comprise as little as 10% of SKUs, while bringing 60% of revenue.
--
+- Focus on accurate demand forecasting and inventory planning for AX and AY items, and only then for AZ items.
+Use advanced forecasting methods, collaborate with suppliers for better demand visibility.

+**Medium priority:**
+- Implement inventory management strategies for the 755 items from class B.
+- For SKUs in BY and BZ classes, use safety stock to minimize stock-out risks while keeping inventory costs under control.

+**Last priority:**
+- For all class C items, use inventory optimization techniques such as periodic review to minimize holding costs, as these items have the highest demand volatility.

 - **A-class (Blue)**: the highest-priority SKUs in terms of sales volume and revenue contribution.
   - Pay close attention to these 297 references to ensure optimal inventory levels.